 Panoramic 360 degree views over the inter-tidal lagoon and estuary.
 Look out for wading birds, ducks and kingfishers.
 Remember to wave to the tram as it passes!

-Was bought in 2008 by the District Council.
-Following planning approval, the Countryside team created a saline lagoon on what was previously a drained agricultural field, with little wildlife interest.
+BHM was bought in 2008 by Wild East Devon.
+Following planning approval, we created a saline lagoon on what was previously a drained agricultural field, with little wildlife interest.
 Islands were created on a large shallow scrape.
 The Environment Agency worked with a local engineering company to devise an innovative self-regulating tidal exchange gate, allowing water of just the right salinity to enter the lagoon.

 It attracts breeding oyster catchers and now well populated with crustaceans and molluscs that support a wide range of wildfowl and waders.
 Birds to be seen regularly include dunlin, black tailed godwit and ringed plover.